-We’ll have a staff meeting with you and your peers every week for 60 minutes.
+We’ll have a staff meeting with you and your peers every week for at least 90 minutes.
 We have a Slack channel, where we capture agenda topics.
 The goal is to discuss topics of substance and to solve problems that affect us.

 If you need me to respond quickly, call me or SMS me.
 I usually respond slowly to written communication.
 I value focus.
 Slack and work email doesn’t exist on my phone.
 If you’ll email me or Slack me during non-working hours, you usually won’t receive an answer until I am at work.